nandajavarma/nandajavarma.github.io/_posts/2015-09-02-rise-above-the-storm-you-will-find-the-sunshine.md

 <br/>
 I guess, I am in for a fun ride this time!
 Adieu! :-)

-I used to blog here before: http://nandajavarma.wordpress.com If anyone wants to checkout any of my older posts head over there.
-I have not plans of exporting them to here.
+I used to blog **<a href="http://nandajavarma.wordpress.com">here</a>** before.
+If anyone wants to checkout any of my older posts head over there.
+I have no plans of exporting them here.